Mobile technology should not be about cramming the office into your pocket but a way to enjoy your everyday life.

 That's right.
 If you bought a pair of expensive headphones because they claimed superior sound thanks to aptX and you are using them with your iPhone...
 Yeah, you're probably listening to SBC audio.
 Some high-end headphones also lack aptX support, such as the popular Bose QS35.

 AAC that we mentioned earlier is also used as a Bluetooth codec but is less common than aptX.
 Apple has chosen to use AAC and it is supported in both their iPhones and AirPods.
-But if you bought a pair of Airpods for use with your Android phone that does not support AAC over Bluetooth, then you're probably listening to SBC audio.
+But if you bought a pair of Airpods for use with your (old) Android phone that does not support AAC over Bluetooth, then you're probably listening to SBC audio.
 AAC is a great codec from an audio quality perspective but for that very same reason it uses quite a bit of processing power for encoding and might put a bit of a strain on your phone's battery.

 And then there is of course Sony who in the proud tradition of Betamax, MiniDisc and Memory Stick have decided to invent their own codec for Bluetooth audio (and it's not Atrac): LDAC.
 This is supported by, well, Sony.